-Consistent with SEC rules, the Evercore financial measures in this Proxy Statement are those prepared in accordance with U.S. GAAP.
-SEC rules do not permit us to disclose non-GAAP financial measures without also including or referencing a reconciliation to the U.S. GAAP numbers.
+The Evercore financial measures in this Proxy Statement are those prepared in accordance with U.S. GAAP, unless they are designated as "non-GAAP measures," in which case a reconciliation to the U.S. GAAP numbers is included in Annex A.